 How to Use the Report

-FINRA’s Risk Monitoring and Examination Programs evaluate member firms for compliance with relevant obligations and consider specific risks relating to each firm, including those relating to a firm’s business model, supervisory control system and prior exam findings, among other considerations.
-While the topics addressed in this Report are selected for their interest to the largest number of member firms, they may include areas that are not relevant to an individual member firm and omit other areas that are applicable.
+We selected the topics in this Report for their interest to the largest number of member firms; consequently, they may include areas that are not relevant to an individual member firm and omit other areas that are applicable.

-FINRA also reminds member firms to stay apprised of new or amended laws, rules and regulations, and to update their WSPs and compliance programs on an ongoing basis, as new regulatory obligations may be part of future examinations.
+FINRA also reminds member firms to stay apprised of new or amended laws, rules and regulations, and update their WSPs and compliance programs on an ongoing basis.
 FINRA encourages member firms to reach out to their designated Risk Monitoring Analyst if they have any questions about the considerations, findings and effective practices described in this Report.

 Each area of regulatory obligations is set forth as follows: